Adityavhari/Adit-s-Repository/README.md

 # Adit-s-Repository
 demo repository
-This is an instruction manual for projects
+This is an instruction manual for projects.